Skip to main content

 Morton Schapiro Northwestern Academy for Chicago Public Schools

-The Morton Schapiro Northwestern Academy for Chicago Public Schools increases access and successful matriculation of underrepresented, academically motivated Chicago Public Schools students.
-Thanks to the Academy, these talented students are put on a path to attend some of the country’s top-tier colleges and universities.
-To date, graduates have attended more than 115 different colleges and universities, including Northwestern, Harvard, Yale, and the Massachusetts Institute of Technology.
+The Morton Schapiro Northwestern Academy for Chicago Public Schools enhances access and successful matriculation for underrepresented, academically motivated students.
+Thanks to the Academy, these talented individuals are on track to attend top-tier colleges and universities.
+To date, graduates have enrolled in more than 115 institutions, including Northwestern, Harvard, Yale, and the Massachusetts Institute of Technology.

 Marcello Worsley working with high school student